JuanVDW/PCNSE/Content-ID.md

      * Continue only functions with web-browsing
 * The File Block can decode up to 4 layers of encoding.
 Encoding includes files such as .zip, .tar, docx, .gzip, etc
      * The 'Multi-Level Encoding' needs to be set under the 'File Types' in the file block rule

+### Attaching Security Profiles to Security Policy Rules
+* Security Groups can be used to group a set of Security profiles.
+This will simplify Security Policy rule maintenance and deployment by selecting one group that can contain AV, ASW, Vuln, URL Filtering, File Blocking, Wildfire and Data Filtering Profiles.
+* You can also assign individual Security Profiles to a rule

+### Telemetry and Threat Intelligence
+* Opt in is required, and can be customized to what data you want to share
+* Information sent to PAN is sanitized before being sent to PAN, and is not shared with any 3rd parties.
+* Telemetry can be configured under Device > Setup > Telemetry and Threat Intelligence.
+The check boxes can be selected for what you want to upload.
+A download box in the corner can be used to get a copy of the 100 most recent folder with packet captures and threat data that has been sent to PAN.

+### Denial of Service Protection
+* DoS is Packet based, not session based
+* Use packet header info rather than signature matching.
+* These are not linked to Security Policies.
+* 2 types of protection:
+     * Zone Protection:
+         * Provides edge protection
+         * First line of defense
+         * Flood Protection:
+            * Protects agains most common attack types, including UDP flood, Syn Flood, ICMP Floods
+            * All Categories use a random early drop, except SYN (provide choice of RED or SYN Cookies)
+         * Reconnaissance Protection:
+            * Protects against TCP/UDP/ICMP sweeps and port scans within the criteria set
+            * Actions include:
+               * Allow: Permits the scan
+               * Alert: Generates an alert for each scan that matches the time interval
+               * Block: Blocks the attempts
+               * Block IP: Can be specified to block traffic from the source or for the source/destination combo.
+         * Packet Based Attack Protection
+            * Protects agains specific type of packet attacks.
+Examples include Spoofed IP, fragmented traffic, timestamp forging,...
+         * Protocol Protection:
+            * Applies to L2 or Vwire zones only
+            * Used to allow or deny non-IP protocols can move between zone
+            * Include list will allow specified protocols only; Exclude list will allow all but the specified protocols
+         * Zone Protection is enabled on a 'per-zone' basis
+         * Only one Profile can be set per zone
+     * DoS Policy & Profiles
+         * Provide flexible rules and matching criteria
+         * Can be used for specific hosts that are critical or have been hit previously
+         * This can be based on match criteria such as Source/Desination zone/interface, IP address, user and services
+         * Policy include:
+            * Protect:
+""not clear part"""
+Aggregate profile: applies limits to ALL incoming traffic

+Classified Profile: applies limits to a single IP address

+Allow: Permit all packets

+Deny: Drop all packets

+Added under: Polices > DoS Protection > Add

+Specify match for source/destination/option-protection tabs

+You can specify the aggregate and/or classified profile if Protect is selected

+Example setting is to protect a web server from attacks or floods.

+Added under: Objects > Security Profiles > DoS Protection > Add

+This will allow to set the profile options for flood proection.
+Syn, UDP, ICMP, ICMPv6 and Other IP.

+Resource Protection can be set to limit sessions to a host to prevent port depletion or resource (cpu/memory) exhaustion